RishirajKanungo/silver-waddle/README.md

 # silver-waddle
-waddle through learning into es6 technicalities
+waddle through learning into ts and es6 technicalities